CraftsmanSpirit/docs/Privacy Policy.md

 Privacy Policy
 <br>Last Updated: July 17, 2019
 <br><br>This Privacy Policy explains how information about you is collected, used and disclosed by Craftsman Spirit, Inc. and our subsidiaries (collectively, "Craftsman Spirit") when you use our websites, mobile applications and other online products and services (collectively, the "Services") or when you otherwise interact with us.

-We may change this Privacy Policy from time to time.
+<br><br>We may change this Privacy Policy from time to time.
 If we make changes, we will notify you by revising the date at the top of the policy and, in some cases, we may provide you with additional notice (such as adding a statement to our websites' homepages or sending you a notification).
 We encourage you to review the Privacy Policy whenever you access the Services to stay informed about our information practices and the ways you can help protect your privacy.

-Collection of Information
+<br><br>Collection of Information

-Information You Provide to Us
+<br><br>Information You Provide to Us
 <br>We collect information you provide directly to us.
 For example, we collect information when you create an account, request customer support or otherwise communicate with us.
 The types of information we may collect include your username, password, email address, phone number, age and any other information you choose to provide.

-Information We Collect Automatically When You Use the Services
+<br><br>Information We Collect Automatically When You Use the Services
 <br>When you access or use our Services, we automatically collect information about you, including:
 <br>Log Information: We log information about your use of our websites, including your browser type and language, access times, pages viewed, your IP address and the website you visited before navigating to our websites.
 <br>Device Information: We may collect information about the computer or device you use to access our Services, including the hardware model, operating system and version, MAC address, unique device identifier, phone number, International Mobile Equipment Identity ("IMEI") and mobile network information.
 In addition, the Services may access your device's native phonebook and image storage applications, with your consent, to facilitate your use of certain features of the Services.
 For more information about how you can control our access to these applications, please see "Your Choices" below.
 <br>Location Information: With your consent, we may collect information about the location of your device to facilitate your use of certain features of our Services, determine the speed at which your device is traveling, and for any other purpose described in this privacy policy.
 For more information about how you can control our collection of location information, please see "Your Choices" below.
 <br>Information Collected by Cookies and Other Tracking Technologies: We use various technologies to collect information, and this may include sending cookies to you.
 Cookies are small data files stored on your hard drive or in device memory that help us to improve our Services and your experience, see which areas and features of our Services are popular and count visits.
 We may also collect information using web beacons (also known as "tracking pixels").
 For more information about cookies, and how to disable them, please see "Your Choices" below.

-Information We Collect From Other Sources
+<br><br>Information We Collect From Other Sources

-We may also obtain information from other sources and combine that with information we collect through our Services.
+<br><br>We may also obtain information from other sources and combine that with information we collect through our Services.

-Use of Information
+<br><br>Use of Information
 <br>We may use information about you for various purposes, including to:
 <br>Provide, maintain and improve our Services, including to provide additional features and content for your messages;
 <br>Provide and deliver the products and services you request, process transactions and send you related information;